Monte Carlo: C'est La Rose

-Monte Carlo: C'est La Rose is a 1968 American television special hosted by Princess Grace Kelly guiding the public through a tour of Monte Carlo.
-She encounters other celebrities such as Françoise Hardy, Terry-Thomas, Gilbert Bécaud, David Winters and his troupe the David Winters Dancers, who all perform musical numbers.
-We also meet her husband Rainier III, Prince of Monaco.
+Monte Carlo: C'est La Rose is a 1968 American television special hosted by Princess Grace guiding the public through a tour of Monte Carlo.
+She encounters other celebrities such as Françoise Hardy, Terry-Thomas, Gilbert Bécaud, David Winters and his troupe the David Winters Dancers, which consisted of Toni Basil and Anita Mann.
+They all perform musical numbers.
+The TV special also features her husband Rainier III, Prince of Monaco.

 Plot

-Princess Grace Kelly introduces us to the touristic attractions on Monte Carlo.
+Princess Grace introduces us to the touristic attractions on Monte Carlo.
 She gives the historical background of the sites and it follows by performance by the guests.